National Archaeological Museum

 National Archaeological Museum information

-The museum also has a superb pottery collection on its upper floor, which traces the development of pottery from the Bronze Age through Attic red-figured pottery (late 5th to early 4th centuries BC).
-Among the treasures, see six Panathenaic amphorae, presented to the winners of the Panathenaic Games.
+In addition to the highlights, the museum has a superb pottery collection on its upper floor, which traces the development of pottery from the Bronze Age through Attic red-figured pottery (late 5th to early 4th centuries BC).
+Among the treasures are six Panathenaic amphorae presented to the winners of the Panathenaic Games.
 They contained oil from the sacred olive trees of Athens and victors might have received up to 140 of them.